 - Go to android.com/find and login into your Google account.
 Select your lost phone and you will receive information regarding its location.

 - Select Enable lock & erase when prompted.

 - Select Erase device.

 Social media companies want to collect your contacts’ birthdays, full names, email addresses, pictures, and more.
-They often access this information through apps that access your phone’s contacts.
+They often gather this information through apps that have access to the contacts on your mobile device.
 Thankfully, you can review which apps have access to your contact list and then turn it off.

-Overall, it is important that you educate yourself on the best practices to protect your devices from hackers.
+Overall, it’s important that you educate yourself on the best practices to protect your mobile device from hackers.
 As a technology solutions company.
 AD Solutions is committed to ensuring that your printing and copying solutions are protected from hackers and those who wish to steal your information.
-To learn more about our Sharp devices and the steps we take to keep your information safe, contact us today.
+To learn more about our Sharp devices, our security teams, and the steps we take to keep your information safe, contact us today.